Showing posts with label Willie Mays. Show all posts

 “I remember going to Caracas,” he said.
 “Bobby Bragan was managing the Cuban team.
 He said, ‘They said you got a good team, huh?
 You’ll wind up second.’
 Ronnie Samford was in a bar that night with us, having a beer.
 I didn’t want to say nothing to Bragan, but Ronnie said, ‘You couldn’t beat us.’”

 Samford was right, the Santurce team ran over the competition, winning their first five games to clinch the championship.
-Zimmer hit .400 with three home runs, including a leading off Game 2 against Panama with a circuit blast.
+Zimmer hit .400 with three home runs, including leading off Game 2 against Panama with a circuit blast.

 Zimmer earned MVP honors for his performance, besting his teammate Mays, who hit .462 after starting the series 0-14.